Updated May 2023

 - Whitewater Helmet: Something designed for white water is preferred.

 - Throw Bag: A throw rope should be worn around the waist so that it is readily available when needed, or could be stored in the Bow Bag.
-However, if worn around the waist, it must have a quick-release buckle so you can cut it away if it gets hung up on something in white water.
-I am using the Salamander Retriever Kayak Rescue Throw Rope & Tow Tether, but my friends use the super light-weight and compact Hyperlite River Rescue Throw Bag.
+However, if worn around the waist, it must have a quick-release buckle so you can release it if it gets hung up on something in white water.
+I am using the Salamander Retriever Kayak Rescue Throw Rope & Tow Tether, but my friends use the super light-weight and compact Hyperlite River Rescue Throw Bag, which is probably the better option.

-- Paddling Gloves: I have the NRS Maverick, but I find that they wear out pretty fast and the latest version is too stiff.
+- Gloves/Pogies: I used the NRS Maverick for year, but I found that they wear out pretty fast and the latest version is too stiff.
+So I’ve switched to pogies for cold weather and open-fingered boater’s gloves for warm weather.

 * I highly recommend taking a swift water rescue course to learn how to safely use this gear.